 If you’re looking to streamline your life and become eco-conscious at home, green home technology is a beneficial route to go.
 Not only do you conserve energy, but you can find comfort in the security and convenience of using smart home appliances and systems.
 If you just purchased a new home, whether it’s your starter or forever home, start homeownership right by installing a new smart home system or two.
 Your investments in smart home technology can increase your home value by upward of 5%.

-Green architecture is an increasingly important design movement when it comes to building homes that won’t damage our environment.
-Learn more about it here.
+Green architecture is a design movement committed to building homes that don’t damage our environment.
+Learn more about the tenets of green architecture here.

 Refinancing Your Mortgage: Requirements Explained